rse-aunz/rse-aunz.github.io/_posts/2018-11-03-eResearch-Australasia-workshop-and-BoF.markdown

 To have a look at the simple slides we created for the BoF, [click here.](<https://docs.google.com/presentation/d/1lhhZQcdTu-J43j28vbySfCrE_DwYqBza3sNCX9Dm68U/edit#slide=id.g44fe97d406_11_5>)

-What was great about both meetings was that we had a range of people from all over Australian and New Zealand all willing to help grow the community.
+What was great about both meetings was that we had a range of people from all over Australia and New Zealand all willing to help grow the community.

 If you would like to help out, there are a number of things you can do: